|Measuring Duckweed Growth|

 Surface area can be estimated from enlarged photographs or tracings, or can be calculated using digital image analysis.
 One simple way of estimating area in enlargements and tracings is to cut out the enlarged duckweeds, place them on graph paper and count the squares covered.
 Another is to weigh the cutouts.
 Following such procedures will give students an appreciation for the ease of digital imaging methods.

-growth on a large scale, as on bayous, ponds and canals.
-Airborne
+duckweed growth on a large scale, as on bayous, ponds and

-growth of duckweeds in Dutch canals by Synoptics.
-For application to
+growth of duckweeds in Dutch canals by Synoptics Inc. For

 Information System (GIS).